Female officer makes history joining unit to help Philadelphia's most vulnerable

 Bell is a registered nurse and uses her medical background when responding to service calls.

-She's the first in this detail and hopes she won't be the last.
+While she's the first in this detail, Bell hopes she won't be the last.